riotkit-org/backup-repository/docs/source/domain/authentication/operating-tokens.rst

-data.maxAllowedFileSize             Number of bytes of maximum file size (OPTIONAL) data.allowedUserAgents              List of allowed User-Agent header values (ex. to restrict token to single browser) (OPTIONAL) data.allowedIpAddresses             List of allowed IP addresses (ex. to restrict one-time-token to single person/session) (OPTIONAL) data.secureCopyEncryptionMethod     Encryption method in SecureCopy mechanism (if using) (OPTIONAL) data.secureCopyEncryptionKey        Encryption key in SecureCopy component.
-If active, then client using this token will be downloading encrypted files (zero-knowledge) (OPTIONAL) expires                             Expiration date, or "auto", "automatic", "never".
+data.maxAllowedFileSize             Number of bytes of maximum file size (OPTIONAL) data.allowedUserAgents              List of allowed User-Agent header values (ex. to restrict token to single browser) (OPTIONAL) data.allowedIpAddresses             List of allowed IP addresses (ex. to restrict one-time-token to single person/session) (OPTIONAL) data.secureCopyEncryptionMethod     Encryption method in SecureCopy mechanism [choices: aes-256-cbc] (if using) (OPTIONAL) data.secureCopyEncryptionKey        Encryption key in SecureCopy component.
+If active, then client using this token will be downloading encrypted files (zero-knowledge) (OPTIONAL) data.secureCopyDigestMethod         Digest algorithm [choices: sha512] (optional) data.secureCopyDigestRounds         Digest rounds eg. 6000 (optional) data.secureCopyDigestSalt           Digest salt used in OpenSSL to generate a hash expires                             Expiration date, or "auto", "automatic", "never".
 Empty value means same as "auto" id                                  Custom UUIDv4 (requires: *security.create_predictable_token_ids* role or to be an admin)
 ================================  =======================================================================================================================================================